40 credit hours required for degree completion of Master of Science in Library and Information Science & Master of Science in Information Management.

 We have consolidated School and campus position posting sites here.

 How do I apply?

-Fellowship opportunities are primarily awarded to PhD students and to other students on an available basis through external funding (e.g. grants).
-The Graduate College at the University of Illinois also maintains a list of external fellowships.
+Fellowship opportunities are primarily awarded to PhD students and to other students on an available basis through external funding (e.g., grants).
+These include a tuition waiver and a scholarship on a per-semester basis.

 Questions about tuition and financial aid can be directed to mbedward [at] illinois.edu (Meg Edwards).